tdegler1/Project-4-OOP-Game-Show-App/README.md

 # Project-4-OOP-Game-Show-App
-A browser-based, word guessing game: "Phrase Hunter."
+# This is a browser-based, word guessing game: "Phrase Hunter."
+# Uses JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase.
+A player tries to guess the phrase by selecting individual letters from an onscreen keyboard before running  out of attempts.